[Column] Why Germans understand the EU best

 During that meeting on 16 November, Merkel did not get her way.

-It is only on 15November 25, when the situation becomes really dire - exactly as Merkel predicted nine days earlier - that the 16 finally agree to some additional, national measures.
+It is only on 25 November, when the situation becomes really dire - exactly as Merkel predicted nine days earlier - that the 16 finally agree to some additional, national measures.

 But it is already too little, too late.
 Yet it takes another 21 days for lockdowns to be introduced.